 Checklist for Buying a Computer

 When you’re purchasing your computer consider what type of computer model would work best for you and take into account the features that you find most important.
-Choose from these models:
+Choose from these styles:

 Tower: A form of computer that has been around for quite a while is a tower.
 A tower is one style of desktop computer that, because of its size, people keep on or near a table or desk.

-Compact Desktop: Compact desktops, which have the volume of a shoebox, and can sit be kept on your desktop.
-Check into a compact desktop, such as Intel’s NCU, if you like your computer small but non portable.
+Compact desktop: Compact desktops, which are the size of a shoebox and can sit on your desktop.
+Check into a compact desktop if you like your computer small but non-portable.

-All-In-One: Another form of desktop computer is called an all-in-one.
-With this type of computer, all the brains of the computer are stored in a casing behind the monitor, so the entire computer sits on your desk or table.
+All-in-one: Another form of desktop computer is called an all-in-one.
+With this type of computer, all the brains of the computer are stored in a casing within the monitor, so the entire computer sits on your desk or table.

 Laptop: A laptop is portable, weighing anywhere from 2 to 8 pounds.
 The monitor, keyboard, and mouse (in the form of a flat touchpad) are built into the laptop.